Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2022 Update]

 Buffer-based algorithms attempt to control the buffer occupancy to ensure there’s always enough video ready for playback.
 If the local buffer is running out of media, the next bitrate will be lower to keep ahead of playback.
 The problem is knowing how far to lower the bitrate to fill the buffer without downgrading quality too much.

 Some adaptive players even offer a hybrid of the two.
 For example, THEOplayer continually evaluates its downloading speed and may switch bitrate mid-download to keep the buffer occupancy high.
 Over the coming years, more advanced algorithms using machine learning may gain traction as well.
+These machines help take adaptive playback to the next level.

 Adaptive Bitrate Streaming Profiles